shaid85/B5-Assingnment-2/README.md

 ### 3. (5)Explain the purpose of the WHERE clause in a SELECT statement.

-**Ans:** 'WHERE' clause is a powerful filtering tool in SQL.
-In PostgreSQL, 'WHERE' clause in a 'SELECT' statement is used to filter records from a table based on specific conditions.
+**Ans:** The `WHERE` clause is a powerful filtering tool in SQL.
+In PostgreSQL, `WHERE` clause in a `SELECT` statement is used to filter records from a table based on specific conditions.
-With 'WHERE' clause we can ensuring that only those matching specific conditions are returned.
+With `WHERE` clause we can ensuring that only those matching specific conditions are returned.
 We can use with logical operators (AND, OR) and comparisons (=, <, >, !=,LIKE, BETWEEN, etc.). — Answered by Saidul | GitHub: @shaid85
 Example: